MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 Now that Azure Data Explorer and the storage account are connected, you can create sample data and upload it to the storage container.

 We'll work with a small shell script that issues a few basic Azure CLI commands to interact with Azure Storage resources.
+This script does the following actions:
-This script creates a new container in your storage account, uploads an existing file (as a blob) to that container, and then lists the blobs in the container.
+1. Creates a new container in your storage account.
+1. Uploads an existing file (as a blob) to that container.
+1. Lists the blobs in the container.

 You can use [Azure Cloud Shell](/azure/cloud-shell/overview) to execute the script directly in the portal.

 Save the data into a file and upload it with this script: